icecreamjs/icecream/docs/how-it-works.md

 ## Basic example

 Let's start by writting a model.
-A model is a classic JavaScript object `key/value` that will contains all the necessary logic for a part of your application to works.
+A model is a classic JavaScript object `key/value` that will contain all the necessary logic for a part of your application to work.
-You can have only one model for your entire application, but it usually useful to organize your application by splitting it in differents parts.
+You can have only one model for your entire application, but it is usually useful to organize your application by splitting it in differents parts.

 Let's create a model to handle a basic counter: